 Epox's 4G4A+ based Intel 845G motherboard is one of the most popular Pentium 4 motherboards on the market today.
-Users in our forums and others have been asking how we managed to obtain DDR333 support from the motherboard which sometimes ships with an older BIOS with DDR333 support, but many newer boards are only shipping with a DDR266 BIOS.
+Users in our forums and others have been asking how we managed to obtain DDR333 support from the motherboard.
+By popular request, Cameron "Mr.Tweak" Wilmot wrote this short guide which shows how to enable DDR333 from the Epox motherboard.